Vedgge/Inmobiliaria2023/README.md

 # Inmobiliaria23

 This repository contains the source code of the Inmobiliaria Andes website, where you can find listings of properties for rent, sale, and purchase.
-It was initiated around September 10 and is part of a Mandatory Practical Work for the **Full Stack 2023** course of the [codo a codo](https://aulasvirtuales.edu.ar) program.
+It was initiated around September 10.

 ## About